JopSchaap/trustchain-superapp/freedomOfComputing/src/main/java/nl/tudelft/trustchain/foc/README.md

 Once an apk reaches a certain threshold of positive votes (# of upvotes - # of downvotes), the apk will be moved to the user's homescreen and they can execute the apk on the homescreen as well.
 The gif below displays this happening with a threshold of three votes.
+This is done by storing it in the preference store of the app submodule.
+Then the home screen whenever it launches reads what apps are installed and places these on the home screen.
+For more information on how this works we recommend to look at the following two files:
+* `app/src/main/java/nl/tudelft/trustchain/app/AppLoader.kt`
+* `common/src/main/java/nl/tudelft/trustchain/common/freedomOfComputing/InstalledApps.kt`

 <img height="600" src="../../../../../../../../doc/freedomOfComputing/add_to_homescreen.gif" alt="GIF displaying apk being added to homescreen">

-## Installing to Home Screen

-TODO

 # Concluding our Project